FarmDyn/documentation/docs/template/labour.md

 p_monthlyLabH(t,m) =  max(p_yearlyLabH(t) / 365 * p_daysPerMonth(m)*1.2,  %Aks% * 12 * p_daysPerMonth(m) * 5/7);
 ```

-The template considers sum of labour needs for each month, *m,* and each
+The template considers the sum of labour needs for each month, *m,* and each SON, *s*.
-SON, *s*.
 Farm labour needs are related to certain farm activities on
 field and in stable.
-The labour need for work on farm and flexibly off
-farm is defined by the following equation.
+The labour need for work on-farm and flexibly off-farm is defined by the following equation.
 The variables that enter in
 the equation are explained in the next section of the labour section.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/templ.gms GAMS /labTotSM_\(tCur/ /;/)